shinn92dev/COMP4949-asgn2/README.md

 ### 📌 Motivation

-I created this app after personally struggling with depression during the semester.
+In Vancouver and many urban areas, depression is a growing concern — especially among students and young adults.
-I wanted a tool that could reflect my daily mental health and give me guidance.
+I wanted to create a simple, data-driven tool that could support mental health by helping users better understand their emotional patterns.

-Moodiary is a personal project built from experience, designed to support others through technology.
+While this project was inspired in part by my own challenges earlier this year, its primary goal is to help others who may be going through similar struggles — by turning their thoughts into actionable insights.